top of page

 “If Mrs. Perez or others with whom she shared her private concerns between November 2022 and August 2025 had genuinely believed that young girls were at risk of what she and her lawyers have termed “abortion trafficking,” presumably steps would have been taken sooner to call public or law enforcement attention to these concerns, or at a minimum to bring such concerns to the attention of senior school division leaders, who instead learned of this issue for the first time through the story posted by Mrs. Perez’s social media collaborator, Walter Curt. “

-This statement is important, because it highlights a concern of this author, who has followed this case quite closely.
-If they are true, Perez’s claims, as outlined in the stories by her compatriots, have a potential underlying theme that she and they ignored: sex trafficking.
+This statement highlights a concern of this author, who has followed this case quite closely.
+If Perez’s claims were true, as outlined in the stories by her compatriots, then she and they ignored an even worse activity: sex trafficking.
 Perez’s stories involved vulnerable pregnant girls who lacked housing, power, documentation, language, family, and financial stability to insulate them from sex traffickers.
 One even had a much older boyfriend!
-These are hallmarks of sex trafficking that should have been examined and reported.
-Instead, these girls were exploited for these vulnerable circumstances for a political story just in time for the 2025 Gubernatorial Election.
+These are all hallmarks of sex trafficking that should have been examined and reported.
+Instead, these girls were exploited for for a political story for the very same vulnerable circumstances that would expose them to sex trafficking.
+Seemingly, all of this was done just in time for the 2025 Gubernatorial Election.

 Additionally, the investigation highlighted how Perez’s lawyer, AUL, had “gone to great lengths to promote this story for its own benefit” with Perez’s active participation in sensational dramatized accounts of Perez’s allegations in videos.
 Furthermore, the investigation indicated that AUL went beyond attacking FCPS to “disseminating accusations against Mrs. Diaz that the organization should know by now to be false and defamatory” particularly when Mrs. Diaz, the social worker, ”should be commended for the kindness and attention she showed to a vulnerable student facing difficult life circumstances.”